Kvæsthusgade 5: 1834 census

+Fiedler family

 The property was home to 39 residents in six households in 1840.
 William Eiler Fiedler, a merchant, resided on the ground floor with his wife Dorothea Fiedler, their 14-year-old son William Timotheus Fiedler (1826-), the wife's sisters Sophie and Kirstine Petersen, a lodger and two maids.
 Johan Daniel Jacobsen, a skipper, resided on the first floor of the side wing with his wife Marthe Jacobsen.
-Johan Gudmann was still residing with his family on the second floor.
+Johan Gudmann still resided with his family on the second floor.
 Joachim Topp was now also living with his family on the second floor.
 Christian Wilhelm Lund was still managing the tavern in the basement.
 Jürgen Schou, a workman, resided in the other half of the basement with his wife Karen Schou and their three children (aged nine to 13).

+1850 census

 The property was home to eight households in 1850.
-William E. Fiedler was still residing in the ground floor apartment to the, sister-in-law and two maids.
-Elisabeth Topp, who had now become a widow, resided in the ground floor apartment to the left with hfive of her children.
+William E. Fiedler still resided in the ground floor apartment to the right with his sister-in-law and two maids.
+Elisabeth Topp, who had now become a widow, resided in the ground floor apartment to the left with five of her children.
 Annette Løwenskiold (1811-1890), wife of Carl Eggert Georg Løvenskiold (1806-1884) and the owner of Vrejlev Priory, resided on the first floor with her four children (aged nine to 14), two young unmarried women, one male servant and two maids.
-Johan Gudmann and huis family was still residing in the second floor apartment.
+Johan Gudmann and his family still resided in the second floor apartment.
 Wilhelm Mathæus Moltke (1791-1864), a count, resided on the third floor with his wife Thusnelda Moltke (née von Reden, 1814-).
 Christine Louise Krøyer, widow of a justitsråd, was also residing on the third floor with her 14-year-old daughter Caroline Johanne Krøyer and one maid.
 Jens Jeppesen Olsen, the proprietor of the tavern in the basement, resided in the associated dwelling with his wife Emilie Holm and two maids.

 The military officer Christian de Meza (1792–1865) was a resident of the building from 1851 to 1856.
 The composer Niels W. Gade lived in the building from 1855 to 1857.
 His next home was a residence in the new Royal Danish Music Academy's building at Vester Voldgade 11.
 The painter Anna Petersen (1845-1910) lived on the third floor in the early 1890s.
 The art historian Troels Troels-Lund (1840–1921) occupied the apartment on the first floor from 1886.
 He published Dagligliv i Norden from 1879 and was in 1896 appointed as royal ordenshistoriograf.
 He lived in the apartment until his death in 1921.

-2+th century
+20th century

-Troels lund resided in one of the apartments in the 1900s.
+Troels Lund resided in one of the apartments in the 1900s.